lizhang20/missing-semester-2020/README.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-Fix confilicts in `animal.py`.
-Then add what you fix in staging area:
+Fix conflicts in `animal.py`.
+Then add what you fix in the staging area:

 ```
 ~/m/6/demo ❯❯❯ git add animal.py
 ```

-Use `git merge --continue` and then add message to finish merge.
-Or you can use `git commit` by yourself to finish merge.
+Use `git merge --continue` and then add a message to finish the merge.
+Or you can use `git commit` by yourself to finish the merge.

 Now print git log: